-The concept begins with a shared online dialogue with the group, ongoing discussion and exploration of how COVID-19 has affected us as women artists and creators.
+It begins with a shared online dialogue with the dancer/choreographers, and evolves into an ongoing discussion and an exploration of how COVID-19 has affected us as women artists and creators.

-Each artist in dialogue with their partner will then create in their own space a short work in response to their partner's provocation and their shared exploration.
-They will record this material and send it to each other.
+Each artist in dialogue with their partner has created in their own space a short response to their partner's provocation and their shared exploration.
+They recorded this material and sent it to each other.

-Emma Fishwick (filmmaker) and Director Sally Richardson will then shape and edit this material into a combined duo digital online outcome.
+Emma Fishwick (filmmaker) and Director Sally Richardson then shaped and edited this material into a combined duo digital online outcome.

 We want to continue working and collaborating with our International partners, friends and colleagues.

-Editing the duo works together is a 'new' process, adding another dynamic and creative expression as Emma and Sally collaborate in this stage.
+Editing the duo works together is a 'new' process, adding another dynamic and creative expression as Emma and Sally collaborate supported by dramaturg Pilar Mata Dupont.
 Here we see how choreography is further defined and shaped through a combined dramaturgy and editing process.
 Perhaps this would normally happen with the artists on the floor, in a studio, face to face and in conversation.
-Generating it in this way, in a dialogue with each other, provides the team with fresh insight into the possibilities of form and how we might present our ideas in new and unexpected ways as we embrace our future.
+Generating in this way, in an online conversation with each other, provides the team with fresh insight into the possibilities of form and how we might present our ideas in new and unexpected ways as we embrace our future.

-It gives us with the immediate capacity to reach out to each other and share online our creative outcomes in diverse contexts.
-Each work represents the continuing desire we have to reach out to each other from our isolation and connect in friendship, in process and practice.
+There is the immediate capacity to connect to each other and share our creative outcomes in diverse contexts.
+Each work representing the continuing desire we have to reach out to each other from our isolation and connect in friendship, in process and practice.

 choreographer & performers working in partnership: